Gibe/Gibe.CacheBusting/Readme.md

 nuget : ```Install-Package Gibe.CacheBusting```

-Add gulp-rev, gulp-rev-delete-original and gulp-filter to package.json
+You will need to add gulp-rev, gulp-rev-delete-original and gulp-filter to package.json

 Update the gulp file to then include rev(), revdel() and rev.manifest() in the process for building css and js

-For example in TW:
+For example:

 ```javascript
 var gulp = require('gulp'),